mikerodionov/Yaska/MD/Spanish/ES-CEFR-B2.md

 # B2

+## Subjunctive

+### Using the Spanish subjunctive with negative opinion phrases

+### Using the Spanish imperfect subjunctive in hypothetical clauses introduced by si followed by the Spanish conditional simple

+### Using the Spanish present perfect subjunctive after esperar que to express a completed action in the past

+### Using the Spanish subjunctive with impersonal expressions

+Es necesario que Raul estudue más.

+es necesario que
+es genial que
+es imprescendible que
+es aconsejable que

+Exceptions - impersonal statements which use Modo Indicativo

+ser + adjective + que

+We use Modo Subjuntivo unless they express
+- a truth (or something that is presented as a truth using phrase like es verdad que)
+- a certainty (es cierto que)
+- a fact (es un hecho que)

+Es cierto que mi hermano viene a la fiesta.

+But the same phrases in negative form do use Modo Subjuntivo

+No es cierto que mi hermano venga a la fiesta.

 ## Using cualquier/a to express "any" (indefinite adjectives)

 **cualquier/cualquiera** = any ( (it does not matter which or what)